 Breathe new life

 So, you want to rejuvenate and reinforce the envelope of your home?
 Well, this project can be utterly rewarding.
 There are just a couple of things to mind here.
 First of all, you have to take your time and properly prepare the surface.
 Also, carefully assess what makes the most sense: just repainting or also doing rendering and cladding?
 Once you reach a decision, tool up and get familiar with proper techniques.
-Restore the façade to its former glory, boost the insulation of the building and shield it from the elements.
+Restore your house facade to its former glory, boost the insulation of the building and shield it from the elements.